Kappa-Dev/ReGraph/_sources/tutorial1.rst.txt

 Rewriting rules
 ^^^^^^^^^^^^^^^

-In the contex of ReGraph, by rewriting rules we mean the rules of *sesqui-pushout rewriting* (see more details `here <https://link.springer.com/chapter/10.1007/11841883_4>`_).
+In the context of ReGraph, by rewriting rules we mean the rules of *sesqui-pushout rewriting* (see more details `here <https://link.springer.com/chapter/10.1007/11841883_4>`_).
 A rewriting rule consists of the three graphs: `p` -- preserved part, `lhs` -- left hand side, `rhs` -- right hand side, and two mappings: from `p` to `lhs` and from `p` to `rhs`.